-To Table or Not to Table...
+To table or not to table...

 Thanks to the wonders of XHTML and CSS, table based design is becoming a thing of the past.
 We’ve all discovered that, even though columns are easier to layout with tables, they damage our markup, annoy the search engines and play havoc with accessibility legislation.
 However, its also apparent that tables should be used in web sites to control tabulated data.
 But what defines tabulated data?